ghostsmatters/stoputin.github.io/README.md

 ### Do you collect / sell / share any data?
 A: No, we do not know who you are using our tool and we do not share it with any 3rd party.

+### How can I suggest new targets?
+A: Please email ghostsmatters@protonmail.com